dimitri/pgloader/pgloader.1.md

 	    This option takes as its single argument the name of a function to be found un the `pgloader.transforms` Common Lisp package.
 See above for details.

+  - *INCLUDING ONLY TABLE NAMES MATCHING*

+	Introduce a comma separated list of table names or *regular expression* used to limit the tables to migrate to a sublist.

+    Example:

+	    INCLUDING ONLY TABLE NAMES MATCHING ~/film/, 'actor'

+  - *EXCLUDING TABLE NAMES MATCHING*

+    Introduce a comma separated list of table names or *rugular expression* used to exclude table names from the migration.
+This filter only applies to the result of the *INCLUDING* filter.

+	    EXCLUDING TABLE NAMES MATCHING ~<ory>

 ### LIMITATIONS